microsoft/vsts-extension-samples/README.md

 ### Compile TypeScript Samples

 Once the package is installed, simply run `tsc`.
-You can also run `npm run build`, which ensures the correct version of the TypeScript compiler is used.
+You can alternatively run `npm run build`, which ensures the correct version of the TypeScript compiler is used.
 This will also generate the extension package.

 ### Try the extension in Visual Studio Team Services